speedlorenzo12/Enhancify-Shortcut-test/README.md

-# Shortcut for Revancify
+# Shortcut for Xisr-Revancify

-Simple shortcut to get started with Revancify.
+Simple shortcut to get started with Xisr-Revancify.

 Supported only on Android 8.0+.